When it comes to back-to-school supplies, pencils, folders and notebooks usually top the list for parents.

 To help prepare you and your child for going back to school with hearing aids, here are our top tips for making the transition easy and safe for everyone involved.

 Pack A Well-Stocked Backpack

-Sure, your child has the usuals—pencils, pens, spiral notepads, binders, etc.—but are they also packed with protection against the possible troubles they might face related to their hearing device?
+Sure, your child has the usual supplies—pencils, pens, spiral notepads, binders, etc.—but are they also packed with protection against the possible troubles they might face related to their hearing device?

 The first of these items is the most obvious: extra batteries.
-The last thing you want standing in the way of your child’s ability to absorb information is some lousy batteries dying on you.
+The last thing you want standing in the way of your child’s ability to absorb information is having some lousy batteries die on you.

 But batteries aren’t the only item your child might need.
 If your child is older and can handle basic maintenance, pack them with an earwax removal tool and cleaning brush.

 They also might need adhesive to hold the instrument in place.
 This is especially important if your child has a period of activity, like PE or recess, where equipment is likely to fall out.
 This adhesive could be made of fabric, toupee tape, or even body glue.

 Another way to protect their device from falling out is by picking up a protective sleeve with a cord that allows your child to clip their hearing instrument to their shirt—leaving it dangling harmlessly.
 At Ear Gear, our corded sleeves do that and more.
 Check out our shop for more details!